DOCA Pipeline Language Services Guide

 Key features:

-On-demand reparsing at any stage (eliminating the need for reinjection or a final deparser stage)
+On-demand reparsing at any stage, which eliminates the need for reinjection or a final deparser stage

 Flex Parsing